AxelSoler/Space-Travelers-Hub/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to the team
-- Inspiration
+- All partners from the morning session and standup who gave us some advises
-- etc
+- Our mentors

 ## 📝 License